BIGJRA/BIGJRA.github.io/README.md

 ## Contributing

 If you want to contribute to this project, please follow the standard open-source practices: fork, create a branch, commit your changes, push, and open a pull request back to my repository.
-In particular, 99% of errors with walkthrough information can be solved by editing the appropriate raw markdown section in the `src/_raw` directory.
+In particular, 99% of errors with walkthrough information can be solved by editing the appropriate raw markdown section in the `_raw` directory.

 Please join my [Discord Server](https://discord.gg/3r83avH4sv) with any questions or for more significant contributions!
 Thank you.